 Children will need to plan for physical activity because all forms of exercise (such as swimming, football, running and athletics) use up glucose.
 This can mean that their blood sugar levels fall too low and they’ll have a hypo.

 On the other hand, if their blood glucose is high before getting active, physical activity may make it rise even higher.

 The way a child prepares for an activity will vary depending on:

 - the type of physical activity they’ll be doing

 - their blood glucose level.

 Because of this, they might need to have an extra snack before, during and after physical activity, alter their insulin dose and check their blood glucose more regularly.

-If a child uses an insulin pump, they’ll need to be disconnected if the child is taking part in contact sports and water sports.
+If a child uses an insulin pump, they’ll need to be disconnected if the child is taking part in contact sports or water sports.

 Generally, pumps should not be disconnected for more than one hour because they use rapid acting insulin and while they are disconnected no more insulin will be getting into the body.
 This means that the blood glucose will start to rise.